What is a Screw pile?

 This is one of the most common questions we are asked at UKHelix and we love answering it because there are a range of options.

-Before you start putting any screw piles in the ground, the first thing to consider is what type of ground are you going to use the screw pile in?
+Before you start putting any screw piles in the ground, the first thing to consider is what type of ground are you are going to use the screw pile in?
 Clay, Chalk or Peat for example?

-If you do hit a rock when using a screw pile there are still a good range of tactics you can employ.
+However, If you do hit a rock when using a screw pile there are still a good range of tactics you can employ.

-- If you encounter a rock within the first 12 inches of drilling you can simply dig out the rock
+- If you encounter a rock within the first 12 inches of drilling you can simply dig out the rock and start drilling again.

 - If you hit an obstruction whilst having already achieved “sufficient depth” to ensure the required load capacity of your structure, you could simply cut the top of the pile using an angle grinder and re-drill the bracket hole.